 Also see articles on entrained air on this web page: pumpworld.htm

 Viscosity is the main criteria which determines whether the application requires a centrifugal pump or a positive displacement pump.
 Centrifugal pumps can pump viscous fluids however the performance is adversely affected.
 If your fluid is over 400 cSt (centiStokes) in viscosity consider using a positive displacement pump.
-Use this calculator to determine the correction for viscosity to the water performance curve of the pump.

 see also the pump glossary